MCL Tear Schluersburg, MO

 Diagnosing an MCL Tear in Schluersburg, MO

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to determine the injury’s extent.
+Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to confirm the extent of the injury.
 At Axes Physical Therapy, we have free injury evaluations in Schluersburg, MO.
 With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in Schluersburg, MO for MCL Tears